mattyoung101/slingshot/README.md

   - Slingshot can complete modules, enums and macros declared in other files
   - Every include path specified in the config file is searched and indexed automatically
 - Simple configuration
-  - Slingshot is configured through a simple `.slingshot.yaml` file declared in the project's root directory
+  - Slingshot is configured through a simple `.slingshot.toml` file declared in the project's root directory
   - This format is documented in [docs/config.md](docs/config.md)

 Future features are planned on the [issue tracker](https://github.com/mattyoung101/slingshot/issues).

 ### Current state